-Today Cyclades are from the most popular tourist destinations in Greece, the islands of Santorini, Mykonos, Naxos, Paros, Milos, Sifnos, Syros and Koufonisia.
-Two of those islands are volcanic namely Santorini and Milos.
+Today the Cyclades are among the most popular tourist destinations in Greece.
+Santorini, Mykonos, Naxos, Paros, Milos, Sifnos, Syros, and Koufonisia are among the most popular.
+Two of those islands are volcanic, namely Santorini and Milos.

 The Cycladic Art – A Prelude To Post Modernism

 The ancient Cycladic culture flourished from c.
-3300 to 1100 BC.
-Along with the Minoan civilization of Crete and the Mycenaean of mainland Greece, the Cycladic civilization and art are the main Bronze Age civilizations of Greece.
+3300 to 1100 BCE.
+Along with the Minoan civilization of Crete and the Mycenaean of mainland Greece, the Cycladic civilization is one of the main Bronze Age civilizations of Greece.

 The most prominent type of artwork that has survived is the marble figurine, most commonly a single full-length female figure with arms folded across the front.
-Archaeologists refer to these figurines as a “FAF” for “folded-arm figure”.
+Archaeologists refer to these figurines as “FAF” for “folded-arm figures”.

 Apart from a prominent nose, the faces are a smooth blank, strongly suggested by the existing evidence that facial details were originally painted.
-Illegal excavations at an unprecedented scale in the last century, the looting of cemeteries in the region, were the main cause that a lot of these figurines are found in private collections, unrecorded within an archaeological context, but it is apparent that they were used mostly as burial offerings.
-This violent removal also affected negatively the study of the Cycladic civilization.
+The looting of cemeteries and the unprecedented scale of illegal excavations that took place in the region during the past century brought a lot of these figurines into private collections without any information regarding their archaeological context.
+However, it is apparent that they were used mostly as burial offerings.
+This violent displacement negatively affected the study of the Cycladic civilization.

-In the 19th century where Classical Art was ideal and set the aesthetic rules, these figurines were not appealing as primitive and crude.
+In the 19th century, Classical Art was seen as ideal, and in many ways, set the aesthetic rules.
+During this time, the Cycladic figurines were disregarded as primitive and crude.
 Paul H.A.
-Wolters, a German classical archaeologist in 1891 describes the figurines as ‘repulsive and odious’.
-It was only during the last century with the emerging trends of modernism and post-modernism that attached particular aesthetic value to the Cycladic figurines, where they became objects of art study and imitation.
+Wolters, a German classical archaeologist in 1891, described them as ‘repulsive and odious’.
+It was only during the last century, with the emerging trends of modernism and post-modernism, that a particular aesthetic value was attached to the Cycladic figurines, as they became objects of art to be studied and imitated.

-Major museums around the world have dedicated Cycladic collections and exhibitions, however, out of approximately 1400 known figurines, only 40% are through systematic excavation.
+Major museums around the world have dedicated Cycladic collections and exhibitions.
+However, out of the approximately 1400 known figurines, only 40% came from a systematic excavation.

-The figure represents a rare type known as steatopygous meaning fat accumulation in and around the buttocks, a characteristic undoubtedly indicative of fertility.
+The above figure represents a rare type known as steatopygous, meaning fat accumulation in and around the buttocks, a characteristic undoubtedly indicative of fertility.

-Marble head from the figure of a woman, early Cycladic II period (2800-2300 BC).
-The face, the nose, mouth and ears are rendered in relief, while colour renders the eyes, vertical lines on the cheeks, bands on the forehead and the hair.
+Marble head from the figure of a woman, early Cycladic II period (2800-2300 BCE).
+The face, nose, mouth, and ears are rendered in relief, while color renders the eyes, vertical lines on the cheeks, bands on the forehead, and hair.
 One of the best-kept objects where the decorative paint techniques are evident.

-As a last note on the Cycladic Art, and certainly worth mentioning are the mosaics of Delos.
-As a great cult center, equal to Delphi and Olympia, the island had several complexes of buildings and in 1990, UNESCO inscribed Delos on the World Heritage List, citing it as the “exceptionally extensive and rich” archaeological site which “conveys the image of a great cosmopolitan Mediterranean port“.
+As a last note on the Cycladic Art, and certainly worth mentioning, are the mosaics of Delos.
+As a great cult center, equal to Delphi and Olympia, the island had several complexes of buildings.
+In 1990, UNESCO listed Delos as a World Heritage Site, describing it as “exceptionally extensive and rich” conveying “the image of a great cosmopolitan Mediterranean port“.

 The mosaics of Delos are a significant body of ancient Greek mosaic art.
-They date to the last half of the 2nd century BC and early 1st century BC, during the Hellenistic period.
+They date to the last half of the 2nd century BCE and early 1st century BCE, during the Hellenistic period.
 Among Hellenistic Greek archaeological sites, Delos contains one of the highest concentrations of surviving mosaic artworks.
 Approximately half of all surviving tessellated Greek mosaics from the Hellenistic period come from Delos.

-Towards the end of the nineteenth century, British archaeologist Arthur Evans commenced excavations at Knossos.
-He discovered a structure that reminded him of the legendary Labyrinth where King Minos had imprisoned the Minotaur.
-As a result, Evans decided to name the Bronze-Age civilization on Crete “Minoan”, the name persisted ever since, and he regarded it as ‘the cradle of European civilization’.
+Toward the end of the 19th century, British archaeologist Sir Arthur Evans commenced excavations at Knossos, Crete.
+He discovered a structure that reminded him of the legendary Labyrinth, where King Minos had imprisoned the Minotaur.
+As a result, Evans decided to name the Bronze-Age civilization on Crete “Minoan”.
+The name persisted ever since.
+Evans regarded Knossos as ‘the cradle of European civilization’.

-The civilization spans over several millennia and is classified in to:
+The Minoan civilization spans several millennia and is classified into:

 Palaces and Frescoes

-Minoan Palaces, so far excavated in Crete are:
+Minoan Palaces, so far excavated in Crete, include: